Sparse Bayesian joint modal estimation for exploratory item factor analysis: Simulation studies

 Next, we investigated the parameter recovery of the model parameters.
 Box plots of the error regarding the parameter recovery are shown in Figure~\ref{fig: sim3 rmse}.

-The estimation of intercepts was slightly more accurate than that of factor loadings, especially in $K=10$, which is consistent with the findings of the simulation study 1 and 2.
-The absolute values of the errors in the intercept and factor loading parameters were significantly smaller than those in the simulation study 1 and 2.
+The estimation of intercepts was slightly more accurate than that of factor loadings, especially in $K=10$, which is consistent with the findings of Simulation study 1 and 2.
+The absolute values of the errors in the intercept and factor loading parameters were significantly smaller than those in Simulation study 1 and 2.
 This means that increasing the sample size increases the accuracy of parameter recovery.

-The average elapsed time for the CV procedure across replications was 15144.85 and 15353.43 seconds in the conditions of $K=5$ and $K=10$, respectively.
+The average elapsed time for the CV procedure across replications was 15259.12 and 15353.43 seconds in the conditions of $K=5$ and $K=10$, respectively.
 These results show that the BJME method can perform parameter estimation within a reasonable amount of time even in large-scale and high-dimensional settings.
-Furthermore, twice factors require much less than twice the computation time, which implies that increasing the latent dimensions does not cause a serious computational problem in the BJME method.
+Furthermore, when the number of factors was doubled, the computation time increased by much less than twice, which implies that increasing the latent dimensions does not cause a serious computational problem in the BJME method.
+The average selected value of $\lambda$ was 38.24 and 140.00 under $K=5$ and $K=10$, respectively.

-Considering the results of the simulation study 1, the BJME method was slightly less comparable to the MCMC method in terms of the parameter recovery of the model parameters in middle-scale and low-dimensional settings.
+Considering the results of Simulation study 1, the BJME method was slightly less accurate than the MCMC method in terms of the parameter recovery of the model parameters in middle-scale and low-dimensional settings.
 However, increasing both the number of respondents and items improved the accuracy of the parameter estimation in the BJME algorithm.
 Furthermore, increasing the number of respondents and items significantly improved the accuracy of variable selection over latent factors.